 Your hormones create your femininity, your ability to procreate and the desire to do so.

-Pretty important, huh?
+Pretty important, right?

-You suffer from pre-menstrual syndrome
+You probably suffer from pre-menstrual syndrome

 Just because PMS is common, doesn’t mean it’s normal.
 It’s just that we are told that it is and sadly, we accept it.
 But…

 The usual symptoms of PMS are not normal.
 They are signs that something isn’t right.